kabidhasan/PixelPro/README.md

 **Idea:**

 The fundamental idea is to implement an image editor application completely written in Java from scratch.
-We aim to implement some basic features that are offered by the conventional imag
+We aim to implement some basic features that are offered by the conventional image-editing applications (e.g., Picsart, Adobe Photoshop).
+The features would allow the user to adjust different properties of the image, correct the image manually with certain tools, and add a variety of special effects to the subject image.

 https://user-images.githubusercontent.com/59143651/228870675-3f149603-c955-4313-a978-e426c865431d.mp4

-e-editing applications (e.g., Picsart, Adobe Photoshop).
-The features would allow the user to adjust different properties of the image, correct the image manually with certain tools, and add a variety of special effects to the subject image.

 **Motivation:**